 - Programme Learning Outcomes to be mapped to Modules in the Programme Specification.

 - Module hours to be clear which hours are face-to-face and which are online (as part of the move to Active Blended Learning).
 Assessment and Independent Study hours combined into one new category – Guided Independent Study.

-The video below provides an overview of the changes:
+The video below. from the project leader, Dr Rachel Maxwell, provides an overview of the changes: